code-null/organization/Guidelines.md

 | Request     | req   | Get data, with no user input                                            | Components           |
 | Report      | rep   | Post or modify data                                                     | Components           |

+## Versioning

+Use [Semantic Versioning](https://semver.org/), but for programs with no public API, that requirement is ignored.

+When releasing a new version, there always needs to be a release note, added to the releases.md file.

 ## Base User Roles

 The Base User Roles are a general way categorizing different levels of access.
 For each individual program, different names and sub levels can be used, but they all need to have a base role assigned, for the global eco system.
 They can also be thought of as global role identifiers or a broad category.
 Imagine a Cessna and Airbus A380, which can do different things, but are both categorized as fixed-wing aircraft.